connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 ex. `print(f"hi {name}.
 You are {age} years old")` for python 2 use format instead. ex. `print("hi {}.
 You are {} years old".format("Johhny", "55"))`

+## String Index

+Strings are indexed, so can access specific letter with call using [], ex `print(string[0],string[1])`
+Can extend call using :, which will grab from start to end of two arguments ex `print(string[0:10])`
+Can add a stepover as well as argument, so instead of iterating by 1, steps over by argument ex `print(string[0:10:2])`
+Tip - If no argument provided uses default index values, so `[::1]` will execute and output whole string from start to end stepping by 1
+Tip - Can use negative value for step which will reverse string output, reverses order ex `print(string[::-1])`